Background and purpose

 One form of investment made by the Foundation is in funds encompassing equities issued by companies in the EEA (European Economic Area) that are traded on a regulated market.
 More information about the Foundation’s management and investment profile can be found under the heading Investment strategy below.

-Nordea Bank Sweden’s Pension Foundation provides the following statements in accordance with the Swedish Act on Securing Pension Obligations and applicable regulations from the Swedish Financial Supervisory Authority.
+Nordea Bank Sweden’s Pension Foundation provides this information in accordance with the Act on Securing Pension Obligations and applicable regulations from the Swedish Financial Supervisory Authority.

-The Foundation has engaged Nordea Investment Management AB (NIM) to manage the Foundation’s investments in accordance with the principle of discretionary management.
-This means that NIM regularly makes decisions about the Foundation’s investments within the framework of the agreement.
+The Foundation has engaged Nordea Investment Management (NIM) to manage the Foundation’s investments in accordance with the principle of discretionary management.
+This means that NIM continuously makes decisions about the Foundation’s investments within the framework of the agreement.

 NIM instructs Nordea Funds Ltd (NF) or Nordea Investment Funds S.A.
 (NIFSA) to manage the funds included in the Foundation’s portfolio.
 NF and NIFSA apply their own internal rules and practices concerning active ownership in their shareholder engagement activities, in which they represent all owners of the funds, including the Foundation.

 Against this background, the Foundation does not conduct any engagement activities on its own, and it is thus not relevant for the Foundation to adopt its own policy for shareholder engagement.

 Further information about the engagement activities carried out in relation to the funds managed by NF and NIFSA can be found here.

 The aim of the Foundation’s investments is to secure the long-term pension obligations in a satisfying way and at the same time create opportunities to improve the financial position.